sagar-mistry/EmployeeManagementSystem/README.md

-This coding exercise is given by RBC interviewer as a part of 3rd round.

 Assume that there is a table that will provide the details of employees (employee number, employee name, hourly rate and hours worked).